( Disponible en anglais seulement )

 It will be interesting to see how stakeholders in the social impact investment market respond to the recommendations of the Report.
 We will continue to keep you apprised as new developments in the area of social enterprise arise.

-The Taskforce’s report as well as the reports from the National Advisory Boards of other countries may be found here.
+The Taskforce’s report as well as the reports from the National Advisory Boards of other countries are available on the Social Impact Investment website.